©2012-2014 White-Boucke Productions. All rights reserved.

 behaviors learned in the first weeks and months of life.
 Opponents say that any "catching" of elimination

-from babies 0-12 months is merely a matter of conditioning, but much of what we learn in life starts this
+from babies 0-12 months is merely a matter of conditioning, but much of what we learn in life starts this way.

 This is not the type of potty training we are familiar with and thus is often misunderstood.
-Some people don't even consider it to be potty training
+Some people don't even consider it to be potty training since

-since it differs in so many ways.
+it differs in so many ways.
 But whatever you decide to call it, medical professionals classify it as a form of toilet training.

 Cross-cultural studies show that there is no name for infant pottying in most societies.
-Instead, parents report that it is simply the way things are
+Instead, parents report that it is simply the way things are done.

-attachment to time goals, and no negativity.
+time goals, and no negativity.

 Infant pottying can be done on a part-time basis, with or without the use of diapers, and started at any time before approximately two years.
 It doesn't